 They added that marijuana plants grown with a state license — and not exceeding the legal state limit — would be “limited to the perils and limits under additional protection for trees, shrubs, plants and lawns.”

-But, says Wells, this does not address the more perplexing problem of marijuana’s monetary value and conflicts between state and federal laws.
+But, says Wells, this does not address the more perplexing problem of marijuana’s monetary value and conflicts between state and federal laws — a specific sticking point that has hamstrung the evolution of marijuana insurance for the past decade without any clear signs of future alleviation.

 “Even if insurers are writing policies in line with state laws, there’s the critical problem of valuation,” says Wells, who is currently working on an update to her seminal 2014 paper title Marijuana Legalization: Implications for Property/Casualty Insurance.
 “It’s incredibly hard to establish a market value for marijuana across the board, and how this is handled is going to vary from state to state.”

-For instance, a federal court in Hawaii ruled in 2012 that a homeowners policy did not cover the theft of her marijuana plants grown for medicinal use.
+For instance, a federal court in Hawaii ruled in 2012 that a homeowners policy did not cover the theft of one woman’s marijuana plants grown for medicinal use.

 The homeowner, Barbara Tracy, was allowed to grow and possess marijuana for her own medical use, and after 12 plants were stolen she submitted a claim to USAA for $45,600.
 USAA initially agreed to pay Tracy $8,801 for the claim, but Tracy sued, claiming the plants had a far greater value.